-Age 62
+Age 63

-Paul Clitheroe is a founding director of leading financial planning firm ipac, and has been involved in the investment industry since he graduated from the University of New South Wales in the late 1970s.
+Paul Clitheroe was a founding director of leading financial planning firm ipac and has been involved in the investment industry since he graduated from the University of New South Wales in the late 1970s.
 From 1993 to 2002 Mr Clitheroe hosted the popular Channel 9 program Money.
 Since 1999 he has been the chairman and chief commentator of Money magazine.
-He writes personal finance columns for metropolitan, suburban and regional newspapers across Australia and presents Talking Money on radio nationally.
-Mr Clitheroe has been a media commentator and conference speaker for more than 30 years, and is regarded as one of Australia's leading experts in the field of personal investment strategies and advice.
+He writes personal finance columns for metropolitan, suburban and regional newspapers across Australia.
+Mr Clitheroe has been a media commentator and conference speaker for more than 30 years and is regarded as one of Australia's leading experts in the field of personal investment strategies and advice.